Food and the Scottish royal household: Mary in English captivity

-One of her cooks, Nicholas Boindreid, had a relationship with a woman called Bessy Brown in the Canongate.
 Estienne Hauet alias Stephen Hewat and his wife Elles Boug continued to cook for Mary when she was imprisoned at Lochleven Castle.
 The queen's food at Lochleven was "furnished" by James Dempsterton or Dempster, a servant of the Laird of Lochleven, while Walter Cockburn furnished the household of her infant son Regent Moray and James VI at Stirling Castle.
 Estienne and Martin Hauet rejoined Mary's household in England at Tutbury Castle in February 1569.

 A detailed account of food supplied to Mary, Queen of Scots, at Tutbury Castle and Wingfield Manor in England, made by Brian Cave was acquired by the British Library in 2022.
 It includes "Gascoigne wine", sack, and muscadell, a variety of meats, sea and freshwater fish, and poultry including heron and dotterel.
 Spices include pepper, saffron and mace, with marmalade, sucket, and comfits.
 The provisions are similar to diet enjoyed in Scotland.
 Some items were bought from the Earl of Shrewsbury.
 "Turnboches" were hired to work in the kitchens turning spits.
 The fuels used were wood, charcoal, and sea coal.
 Laundry and table linen was included.
 The account survives in duplicate.

 Another account of household expenses with food for Mary's final months was published by the Camden Society in 1867.
-Some fish were taken from pools at "Hedsor" in Cank Wood or Cannock Chase.
-The fish ponds at Hednesford had been built for John Hales, Bishop of Lichfield.
-Coal was brought from Beaudesert.
+Some fish were taken from pools at "Hedsor" or "Hedford" in Canke Wood or Cannock Chase.
+The fish ponds at Hednesford had been built for John Hales, Bishop of Lichfield, and were still stocked with pike, perch and roach.
+The ponds were close to Beaudesert Park, and it was suggested Mary might move to Beaudesert from Tutbury.
+Coal for the kitchens was brought from Beaudesert.
 English kitchen staff included the cooks, Francis Gisborne, Robert Horne, and Christopher Clinton, and a scalder Henry Walker.

+Although these preparations seem thorough, in April 1581 Mary complained about the food around Easter time.
+It seems the Earl of Shrewsbury had run out of funds.
+The Earl of Leicester heard of this from a French diplomat, and wrote to the Earl of Shrewsbury:Your Lordship doth of late kepe the Scottis Queen there very barely for dyett, in so much as uppon Easter Day last she had both so fewe dyshes, & so badd meate in them, as yt was too badd to see yt; and that she finding fault thereatt, your Lordship shuld answeare that you wer cutt off your allowance, & therfore could yeald her no better.

+Mary sent a French envoy Albert Fontenay to Scotland in 1584.
+He was invited to a banquet at Edinburgh Castle by the Earl and Countess of Arran.
+He decided not to go, for diplomatic reasons, and made his excuses, that he could not eat food prepared in the Scottish fashion without suffering colic.
+This made James VI smile.